abachman/rails-async/README.md

 This is Alpha, naive, itch scratching bozo code.
+I've reinvented Rails fragment caching, poorly, because I can.

+Don't reinvent the wheel.
+Always reinvent the wheel.

-Good luck.
+Ponder this, good luck.

 ## Install